agheadley/halite/README.md

 - every PR has HoD explanation text!
 Needs to be only text in PR1, Suplement report text in PR2

 - some PR1 need full reports in some year groups.
+We can do this by deleting or adding comments in manager ?
+- or add Form commnet / no comment checkbox ?
+- use to create/ update reports!